What is organ, eye and tissue donation?

 How can I list what organs and tissues I have decided to donate?

-Donated organs and tissues may be used for the purpose of transplantation, research education or therapy.
+Donated organs and tissues may be used for the purpose of transplantation, research, education or therapy.
 You cannot specify at the time you register at the Virginia DMV.
 That process simply puts the heart on your driver’s license and puts your general donation decision in the Virginia Donor Registry.
 The Uniform Anatomical Gift Act specifies that the Registry will give you the option to decide which organs and/or tissues will be used for each purpose.
-If you register your decision at DonateLifeVirginia.org, you can check the “Specify Donations” box, which will take you to a page listing organs and tissues for transplantation, research, education and therapy.
+If you register your decision at DonateLifeVirginia.org, you can specify your donation.

 If you have registered at the Virginia DMV, you may go here, enter your information, and then specify your donation decisions.